jejacks0n/teaspoon/README.md

 Teaspoon is a Javascript test runner built on top of Rails.
 It can run tests in the browser, or headlessly using PhantomJS or with Selenium WebDriver.

-Its objective is to be the simplest, while also being the most complete Javascript testing solution for Rails.
-It takes full advantage of the asset pipeline and ships with support for Jasmine, Mocha, QUnit, and (experimentally) Angular.
+Its objective is to be the simplest, but also the most complete Javascript testing solution for Rails.
+It takes full advantage of the asset pipeline and ships with support for Jasmine, Jasmine2, Mocha, QUnit, and (experimentally) Angular.

 Ok, another Javascript test runner, right?
 Really?
 Yeah, that's tough, but we're pretty confident Teaspoon is one of the nicest and most full featured you'll find at the moment.
 And if you disagree, let us know and we'll probably fix whatever it is that you didn't like.

 Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter [@modeset_](https://twitter.com/modeset_).

 If you'd like to use Teaspoon with [Guard](https://github.com/guard/guard), check out the [guard-teaspoon](https://github.com/modeset/guard-teaspoon) project.

-### Developer Notice:

-Teabag has been renamed to Teaspoon.
-A deprecation notice was provided with the last release of the gem under the teabag name, and versions will continue to move forward from 0.7.3.

-Updating requires that you rename your `teabag.rb` initializer to `teaspoon.rb`, and `teabag_env.rb` to `teaspoon_env.rb`.
-Replacing any references to teabag to teaspoon within them.
-Or if you've not made any changes just clean these files up and run the install generator again.

 ## Screenshots